NorthernMan54/homebridge-alexa/README.md

 # Getting access to the Alexa homebridge-alexa homeskill beta

-Send me a direct message at NorthernMan54 with your amazon login, via the homebridge slack site.
+Send me a direct message via slack / Homebridge at NorthernMan54 with your amazon login.

 # Alexa Home Skill configuration